HawkSP/DedAI/README.md

 ## License

-This project is licensed under the MIT License.
+This project operates under the DedAI v2 Restricted License Agreement.
 See [LICENSE.md](./LICENSE.md) for details.

 ## Acknowledgements